vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 ChatScript supports structured triples of data called facts, which can be found by querying for them.
 The 3 fields of a fact are either text strings or fact references to other facts.
-So you might have a fact like (I eat “meat-loving plants”) and you could query CS to find what eats meat-loving plants or what do I eat.
+So you might have a fact like (I eat "meat-loving plants") and you could query CS to find what eats meat-loving plants or what do I eat.
 Or even more generally what do I ingest (using relationship properties of words).
 JSON data returned from website calls are all represented using facts so you can query them to find the bits of data you seek.